 Building a rock garden is simple and perfect for first-time gardeners.
-Forget about fertilizing, weeding, and mowing, and get ready to relax in your new, low-maintenance rock garden.
+Once you know how to make a rock garden, you can forget about fertilizing, weeding, and mowing, and get ready to relax in your new, low-maintenance landscape.

 A rock garden, also known as a rockery or alpine garden, features and accentuates various carefully arranged rocks, stones, and boulders.
 This drought-tolerant garden can be the solution to sprucing up those lone boulders on the front lawn, landscaping around the front porch, or fixing up an eyesore of a flower bed.